wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

               y * num_accessor[0] + // This conversion is done explicitly
               z.convert_to<11, 52, RndZ>();
   ```

+  Similarly, the reduction in the number of cast nodes as compared to `ConversionKernelA` results in reduction of hardware resources used by `ConversionKernelC`.

 ### Examining the Reports for the Quadratic Equation Solver Kernels